MicheleZito/perceptual-losses-neural-st/README.md

 ```python
 os.path.normpath(os.path.join(...))
 ```
-I also recommend of putting these folders in a not very long path because you can have troubles on resovling paths when training.
+I also recommend of putting these folders in a not very long path because you can have troubles on resolving paths when training.

 # ( Forked README)